k4144/ghtest/README.md

 **Coverage-Guided Test Generator for Python**

-`ghtest` is an advanced test generation tool that automatically creates regression tests for your Python code.
-It combines static analysis with coverage-guided feedback to generate high-quality tests that capture the current behavior of your application.
+`ghtest` is a test generation tool that automatically creates regression tests for your Python code.
+It combines static analysis with coverage-guided feedback to generate (hopefully) high-quality tests that capture the current behavior of your application.

 ## Key Features